Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

 For both types of data, as the numbers of neurons $T$ and $S$ increase, the model performance exhibits an initial increase, followed by a period of stabilization or decline.
 This suggests that performance is initially constrained by the model’s thinking capacity, but beyond a certain point, adding more neurons may introduce noise or lead to overfitting.
-We speculate that more neurons may be needed when the model is pretrained on massive integrated data, which we will investigate in future work.

 Regarding the scale of randomness $\tau$, we observe different phenomena on text- and equation-based models.
-For the equation setup, a large $\tau$ generally leads to worse performance, consistent with our earlier hypothesis in Section~\ref{section:ablation} that equation supervision contains relatively little variability.
+For the equation setup, a large $\tau$ generally leads to worse performance, consistent with our earlier hypothesis in Section~\ref{sec:main_results} that equation supervision contains relatively little variability.
 In contrast, for the text setup, good performance is achieved only with a large $\tau$, indicating that a higher degree of stochasticity is required to adequately capture the diverse variations in natural language.

-\textbf{How does \bm{$\bm{R}_k$} control the randomness of reasoning?} As shown in Figure~\ref{fig:example_tr}, different data samples activate different dimensions of random variable $\bm{R}_k$.
-To quantify, we define dimensions with values greater than $0.1$ as \emph{activated} and count activation frequencies across all steps for all samples.
-From the middle part of Figure~\ref{fig:example_tr}, the distribution exhibits a long-tail pattern: while most dimensions are activated only once, a small subset of dimensions are activated at a very high frequency.
+\textbf{How does \bm{$\bm{R}_k$} control the randomness of reasoning?} Beyond analyzing random variable $\bm{R}_k$ on synthetic tasks in Section~\ref{sec:syn_results}, we extend our study to real-world reasoning tasks.
+As shown in Figure~\ref{fig:example_tr}, different data activate different dimensions of $\bm{R}_k$.
+To quantify this effect, we define dimensions with values greater than $0.1$ as \emph{activated} and count activation frequencies across all samples.
+The right part of Figure~\ref{fig:example_tr} shows a long-tail pattern: while most dimensions are activated only once, a small subset of dimensions are activated at a very high frequency.
 This suggests that general randomness information may be controlled by these high-frequency dimensions, whereas case-specific randomness is reflected in the low-frequency ones.